Back to Blog

 Increase Bids on Your Highest-Intent Keywords

 Generic category keywords will get expensive and competitive fast.
-Focus your sharpest bids on the specific terms where your listing converts best.
+Focus your sharpest bids on the specific terms where your book converts best.
 You know from your search term reports which keywords have your highest conversion rate — these are worth paying a premium for on Prime Day because your conversion advantage over competitors is greatest on these terms.

 Monitor Budget Depletion Closely